Azure/llmops/documentation/repository_structure.md

 # Repository Structure

 This accelerator utilizes project templates as its foundation.
-Therefore, we've structured our repository system to include a primary repository, which contains comprehensive documentation, and bootstrapping scripts for initiating projects using these templates.
-To maintain simplicity and promote cohesion within each repository, we allocate a separate repository for each project template.
+Therefore, the repository system is structured to include a primary repository, which contains comprehensive documentation and bootstrapping scripts for initiating projects using these templates.
+To maintain simplicity and promote cohesion within each repository, a separate repository is allocated for each project template.
+Additionally, dependencies between the primary repository and the template repositories are minimized.
 The diagram below illustrates the proposed structure.

 ![Header](../media/git_workflow_repository_structure.png)